patrickjames242/react-extend-components/README.md

    return
 });
 ```
-This will, of course, override the merge function at the Component Builder level.
+This will, of course, override the merge function at the Component Extender level.